Is Your Project Human Subjects Research? Complete and submit the SLU IRB Human Subjects Research Determination Form for an official determination.

 Continuing Review Form/Notice of Study Closure (This Form only accepted for HUD, Emergency Use and NCI CIRB protocols that are not available in eIRB)

 This form may be used to request continuation or closure for HUD , Emergency Use and NCI CIRB facilitated reviews ONLY.
 All other continuing reviews and study closure requests (final report forms in eIRB) must be requested in eIRB.
 All projects, excluding exempt research, are reviewed by the IRB on a continuing basis.
 The investigator is responsible for submitting the request for continuing review along with pertinent materials.
-See the IRB guidelines for Closure of Human Subjects Research Studies for guidance on when to close a study.
+Please see the IRB guidelines for Closure of Human Subjects Research Studies for guidance on when to close a study.

 Instructions for completing SAE Report Form